Trustmark-Initiative/tmf-shared-views/README.md

 ## How to Build

-gradle publishToMavenLocal will build and install the shared views Note that shared-views uses the tmf-api, version 1.4.2 at a minimum
+gradle publishToMavenLocal will build and install the shared views into the local maven repository gradle publishMavenPublicationToCentralRepository will build and install the shared views to Artifactory Note that shared-views uses the tmf-api, version 1.4.2 at a minimum

 for uploading attachments, make sure that application.yml settings for